AsharionsBloom/conversation-organizer/README.md

 **Classification module (optional):**

-* Uses an LLM (e.g., Google Gemini or Ollama-backed models) to:
+* Uses an LLM (e.g., Google Gemini or Ollama-backed models) to auto-assign user-defined tags

-  * Suggest a more descriptive title
-  * Auto-assign user-defined tags

 Note: Configuration files are not tracked in version control.